 Sleep is key to overall good health and optimum functioning.
 So, here are the simple steps to take to improve your sleep.

 - Set a consistent sleep and wake-up time.
 Go to bed at about the same time each night….that means you might need to avoid binging on that extra Netflix episode no matter how tempting! …Then get up at the same time each morning.
 As nice as it may be to have a long sleep in on the weekend, try to limit sleeping into no more than an hour past your usual wake-up time.
-This will help to get your body into a healthy sleep cycle.
+This will help to get your Healthy Body into a healthy sleep cycle.

 - Limit the caffeine.
 Avoid caffeine after noon.
 Caffeine is present in coffee, tea, hot chocolate, chocolate and energy drinks.
-If you like a coffee, limit it to the morning.
+If you like coffee, limit it to the morning.

 - Take a break if you can’t sleep.
 If you find that you can’t sleep after lying in bed for about 15 minutes, then get up and do something quiet and relaxing; read a book or listen to music.
 Don’t watch TV, don’t surf the net, and don’t work or text.
 These stimulate you.
 When you feel sleepy then go back to bed.
 If you still can’t sleep then get up and repeat these strategies.
-Don’t worry…you are training your body that sleeping (not thinking or tossing and turning!) is what happens in bed.
+Don’t worry…you are training your Healthy Body that sleeping (not thinking or tossing and turning!) is what happens in bed.
 And if you wake very early in the morning, use this same strategy.
 And, no matter what time you fall asleep, still get up at the same time in the morning.

 - Stop the worry!
 Have you found that the worries seem to start the moment your head hits the pillow?
 Try keeping a notepad next to your bed so that when you have a thought or a worry you can jot it down.
 Then come back to it the next day.
 If you find you’re still thinking about it, simply remind yourself that you’ve already planned to deal with it tomorrow; not now.
 Worries generally seem bigger in the night, so leave it until morning when you’re rested.